 The U.S. Department of Energy estimates that the amount of energy lost annually through windows is $35 billion.
-Furthermore, the DOE states that the average American household spends between $1,500 and $2,000 every year on energy bills and estimates that 45 percent of that amount is spent on heating and cooling.
-The majority of heat and cold that is lost can be attributed to windows; whether they are old and aged or they are simply woefully unsuccessful models of energy efficiency.
+Furthermore, the DOE states that the average American household spends between $1,500 and $2,000 every year on energy bills.
+Furthermore, it estimates that 45 percent of that amount spent on heating and cooling.
+Most of heat and cold that is lost can be attributed to windows.
+That’s whether they are old and aged or they are simply woefully unsuccessful models of energy efficiency.

 Energy Goes Out The Window

 How do windows “lose” energy?
-According to the National Fenestration Rating Council (NFRC), in winter, poor quality windows that aren’t well insulated create drafts in the home.
-These inefficient windows create the feeling of a draft due to changing air temperatures: warm air near a cold pane of glass will quickly cool and then fall, creating a cycle of moving air.
+According to the National Fenestration Rating Council (NFRC), in winter, poor quality windows that aren’t well insulated.
+They create drafts in the home.
+These inefficient windows create the feeling of a draft.
+All due to changing air temperatures.
+Because warm air near a cold pane of glass will quickly cool and then fall.
+Thereby creating a cycle of moving air.
 Moving air generally creates a cooling effect.

-In summer, it can be difficult to adequately and efficiently cool a room with poor window quality because the sun is able to directly influence and heat the temperature of the room.
+In summer, it can be difficult to adequately and efficiently cool a room with poor window quality.
+That’s because the sun is able to directly influence and heat the temperature of the room.

-Combatting the problem of energy loss is a major issue for home and business owners, especially in areas that are subject to extreme temperature fluctuations.
-A growing number of these consumers are searching for ways to improve their energy efficiency.
+So combatting the problem of energy loss is a major issue for home and business owners.
+That’s especially in areas that are subject to extreme temperature fluctuations.
+That’s why a growing number of these consumers are searching.
+Searching for ways to improve their energy efficiency.

 About Energy Performance Ratings

-Solar Heat Gain Coefficient (SHGC) measures the amount of heat from the sun that is blocked by a window.
-Expressed as a number between 0 and 1, ratings closer to 0 indicate better blocking of solar heat gain.
+Solar Heat Gain Coefficient (SHGC) measures the amount of heat from the sun that blocked by a window.
+Expressed as a number between 0 and 1, ratings closer to 0 show better blocking of solar heat gain.
 Blocking solar heat gain is particularly important during the summer cooling season in hot southern climates (www.nfc.org).
-Windows with a lower (SHGC) can lessen the effect that direct sunlight can have on a window and improve the ability to efficiently keep a room cool during warmer months.
-In contrast, people in northern climates may prefer a higher solar heat gain during the cold winter months to lessen the cost of heating a home.
+Windows with a lower (SHGC) can lessen the effect that direct sunlight can have on a window.
+It can also improve the ability to efficiently keep a room cool during warmer months.
+In contrast, people in northern climates may prefer a higher solar heat gain during the cold winter months.
+All to lessen the cost of heating a home.
 Overall, windows with lower SHGC ratings will effectively lower cooling bills and reduce frequent temperature fluctuations.

 Visible Transmittance (VT) measures the amount of light that is transmitted through a window.
 Like SHGC, VT is expressed as a number between 0 and 1.
 The higher the VT, the more daylight is allowed to pass through the window.

-Air Leakage measures how much outside air measures how much outside air comes into a home or building through a window.
+Air Leakage measures how much outside air comes into a home or building through a window.
 Air leakage rates generally fall between 0.1 and 0.3.
 The lower the air leakage, the better a product is at keeping air out.
 Air leakage is an optional rating, and some manufacturers choose to omit it from their labels.

-Other important ratings to consider when researching potential windows include condensation resistance, water infiltration, structural performance ratings, acoustical performance ratings, and security performance ratings.
+Other important ratings to consider when researching potential windows include condensation resistance.
+Also water infiltration, structural performance ratings, acoustical performance ratings, and security performance ratings.
 Perhaps the most important is the product’s endorsement from the ENERGY STAR program.

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE).
 Its official mission is to help consumers save money while protecting the environment through energy-efficient products and practices.
 The EPA and DOE set strict energy-efficiency guidelines for ENERGY STAR qualified products.
 In 2012 alone, ENERGY STAR helped Americans save more than $27 billion on their utility bills.

-To become ENERGY STAR-qualified, windows, doors, skylights and other products must be independently tested and certified by the NFRC and labeled according to ENERGY STAR climate zones.
-Manufacturers that are certified ENERGY STAR partners tailor the components of their windows to work most efficiently in these specific climate zones.
-These climate zones take into consideration typical energy usage and costs within their respected geographic locations.
+To become ENERGY STAR-qualified, windows, doors, skylights and other products must be independently tested and certified.
+All by the NFRC and labeled according to ENERGY STAR climate zones.
+Manufacturers that are certified ENERGY STAR partners tailor the components of their windows to work most efficiently.
+Consequently and especially in these specific climate zones.
+These climate zones take into consideration typical energy usage and costs.
+They do this within their respected geographic locations.

 Here is the official ENERGY STAR climate zone map: